 Lady Rose gave her debutante presentation at Buckingham Palace during the 2013 Christmas special.
 As Buckingham Palace was unavailable for filming, Lancaster House stood in its stead.
 Lancaster House was commissioned in 1825 for the Duke of York and Albany, King George III’s second son, and was initially known as York House.
 The Duke died in 1827 and the house was purchased and finished by the 2nd Marquess of Stafford.
 The Louis XIV interiors and impressive art collection that make Lancaster House such a breathtaking place are attributed to him.

 While Highclere Castle is the upstairs side of Downton Abbey, Ealing Studios is where the majority of the downstairs scenes are filmed.
 Scenes were filmed on Stages 3A and 3B, but once filming completed the sets were struck and removed.
-But even though the sets are gone, Ealing Studios is worth a visit in and of itself.
+Even though the sets are gone, Ealing Studios is worth a visit.
 It is the oldest continuously working studio facility for film in the world.